mateuszSwies/asec-weather-app/README.md

 ## Important info

-The application was developed on android and I am not sure if and how it can work on iOS - please take this into consideration when using it
+The application was developed on android and I am not sure if and how it can work on iOS - please take this into consideration when using it.

+**Due to limitations in the number of queries to the API, I decided not to display a dynamic list of hints about the searched cities as the letters are typed.
+Otherwise, I would have used the debounce technique and automatic search**

 ## Get started